100 Lunch Box Ideas Your Kids Will Love

 - Cottage cheese with fruit

-- Chicken salad with whole grain crackers
+- Tuna salad or chicken salad with whole grain crackers

 - Egg salad sandwiches